-Principle E8 Further establish vegetated buffers around the perimeter of the Maddingley WRR Hub, where possible.
-Principle E9 Encourage the establishment of vegetated earthen bunds where appropriate, to reduce amenity and visual impacts.
-Principle E10 Ensure that the proponent of changes to activities in the sub-area contributes to the upgrading of roads, if the changes will generate substantial additional truck movements.
-Principle E11 Encourage the long-term rehabilitation of land in the sub-area to best-practice environmental standards.
-Principle E12 Encourage long-term uses of closed landfill cells that are beneficial to the community and/or the environment.
-Principle E13 Enable third-party involvement in significant planning applications that would be of interest to the community.
-Principle E14 On land outside the premises boundary of EPA Licence 45288 and Mining Licence 4701, encourage land uses that are compatible with the use of adjoining land outside the sub-area.
+Principle E9 Encourage where apprinciple E10 Ensure the sub-area changes moveme Principle E11 Encourage sub-area sub-area beneficial establish vegetated buffers around the perimeter of dingley WRR Hub, where possible. ge the establishment of vegetated earthen bunds opropriate, to reduce amenity and visual impacts. that the proponent of changes to activities in the contributes to the upgrading of roads, if the will generate substantial additional truck ints.
+Principle E10 Ensure the sub-area changes moveme Principle E11 Encourage sub-area sub-area beneficia Principle E12 Encourage beneficia peropriate, to reduce amenity and visual impacts. nat the proponent of changes to activities in the contributes to the upgrading of roads, if the will generate substantial additional truck sub-area changes moveme Principle E11 Encourage sub-area contributes to the upgrading of roads, if the will generate substantial additional truck Principle E12 Encourage beneficial Principle E13 Enable the Principle E13 Enable th ge the long-term rehabilitation of land in the to best-practice environmental standards. • ge long-term uses of closed landfill cells that are I to the community and/or the environment. арріїсаці nird-party involvement in significant planning ons that would be of interest to the community. • outside the premises boundary of EPA Licence and Mining Licence 4701, encourage land uses that